tkrojer/PanDDA_PDB_Tools/README.md

 export PATH=/Users/tobiaskrojer/Scripts/eventMMCIF2mtz:$PATH
 ```
 Note: you need to add this line to your .bashrc or .bash_profile file.

+### Requirements
+* You need to have the CCP4 program suite installed, because the script uses cif2mtz, cad and dimple.

+## eventMMCIF2mtz.py
+A python script which enables extraction of PanDDA event maps from MMCIF files downloaded from the Protein Ddata Bank (PDB).

+### usage

 Next, download an MMCIF file from the PDB website (e.g. 5R7Z) and run the script:
 ```